yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 >
 > 4. Commit the changes to your branch (as before)
 >
-> 5. Select **Push origin** to push these changes from your local folder to your online Github branch (which is linked to your pull request)
+> 5. Select **Push origin** to push these changes from your local folder to your online GitHub branch (which is linked to your pull request)
 >
 >       ![Push origin](../../images/desktop-push_origin.png)
 >